Timtance/sortable-react/README.md

 [Sortable-React](https://github.com/Timtance/sortable-react) Under the React framework, based on the React component under TypeScript syntax, hook functions are used to handle, Drag responds to events, and drag and sort Doms.

-V1.1.3 starts in its simplest form.
+version starts in its simplest form.
 If you need rich interaction, please download a higher version.

 ### Why do we need to do this?